-- Wellcome Trust Brighton and Sussex Centre for Global Health Research
+- Brighton and Sussex Centre for Global Health Research

-For more information, visit the Wellcome Trust Brighton and Sussex Centre for Global Health Research site.
+For more information, visit the Brighton and Sussex Centre for Global Health Research site.

 Confronting these great challenges requires an understanding of the complex web of scientific, socio-economic, political, technological and policy processes.
 Climate@sussex brings together world leading researchers from the University of Sussex and the Institute for Development Studies (IDS) in a multi-disciplinary programme of research and teaching to improve our understanding of how climate change is developing, the impacts on people and the implications for policy and action.